MenachemP2000/FooTube/README.md

-# Foo Tube: a youtube mockup
+# Foo Tube: video sharing and streaming website

 instructions for using the code: